parcoil/updatectrl/docs/schema.md

 | `intervalMinutes` | integer | No | **Deprecated**: Use `interval` instead |
 | `projects` | array | Yes | List of projects to monitor |

+## Environment Variables (Docker)

+When running in Docker, projects are auto-discovered from running containers with Docker Hub or GHCR images.

+- `UPDATECTL_INTERVAL`: Check interval in seconds (default: 600)

 ## Project Object

 | Field | Type | Required | Description |